 Another focus area for metal barriers is the Cu top interface.
-PECVD dielectric Cu barriers such as Si3N4, SiCN, and SiC are predominately used for this application.
+PECVD dielectric Cu barriers such as Si_3N_4 , SiCN, and SiC are predominately used for this application.
 Disadvantages are degraded Cu electromigration properties and a rise in the overall κ{eff} of the structure because of their higher κ values.
-For improving in Cu electromigration properties, some of the selective metal capping barriers such as W [12], CoWP [13], NiMoP [14], CVD Co [15], or CVD Ru [16] have been explored and employed on the manufacturing process.
-The other major candidate for a capping process is formation of a CuSiN layer at the top Cu surface [17].
+Some modifications to the top Cu interface for improved electromigration lifetime are targeted at ≤ 32 nm MPU/ASIC half pitch.
+Selective metal capping barriers such as W [12], CoWP [13], or NiMoP [14], CVD Co or CVD Ru are being explored and have resulted in improvements in Cu electromigration properties.
+The industry has been slow to adopt selective metal capping processes because of the risk of yield loss from metal shorts.
+The other major candidate for a capping process is formation of a CuSiN layer at the top Cu surface [15].
 This is accomplished by sequential exposure of the surface to SiH4 and NH3.
 While the degree of electromigration improvement is not as large as with CoWP, there is also a much decreased risk of reliability issues due to metal shorts or leakage.